-For example, If your engines have a fuel flow of 1,000 pounds per hour on a gauge that has two digits produced by an LED that change and two painted digits that do not, you accuracy is plus or minus 100 pounds.
+For example, If your engines have a fuel flow of 1,000 pounds per hour on a gauge that has two digits produced by an LED that change and two painted digits that do not, your accuracy is plus or minus 100 pounds.
 If the meter reads "1000" the only possible choices above and below are "900" and "1100" because the numbers in the ones and tens place cannot change.
 Now let's say you have two engines, one indicating 1100 PPH and the other 1200 PPH, so you say you are burning 2,300 pounds per hour.
 If you have 10,000 pounds of fuel, what is your endurance at this rate?
 You could say it is (10000 / 2300) = 4.35 hours.
 Are you willing to bet your life on that?
 Because of the accuracy of your gages, your actual fuel flow could be as high as (1199 + 1299) = 2,498 PPH.
 (It might be lower if the gauge pops to the next value at 50 or 51, but we are doing a worst case scenario here.)
 Now your endurance drops to (10000 / 2498) = 4.0 hours.

 Is this important for a pilot?
 It might be or it might not.
 But you should understand that rounding errors only get worse as we manipulate them.

 Everything here is from the references shown below, with a few comments in an alternate color.